Key Factors for Gauging Email Response

 The next key factor in gauging the effectiveness of your email marketing efforts is the click-through rate (CTR).
 This is the number or percentage of individuals that click on a specific link when viewing an email.
 It is good to note that the click-through rate does not include the number of people that failed to click on your link in the email, but they visited the site later anyway as a result of your initial email.
 The click-through rate is not based upon an IP address, it is only based on a link in the campaign email itself.

-Average click-through rate is usually between 2-4% for small and medium companies, but varies greatly based on industry.
+The average click-through rate is usually between 2-4% for small and medium companies but varies greatly based on industry.
 For example, the hotel industry sees an average of 7.5% (CTR), as compared to the Fitness and Nutritional Industry seeing over 12%.
 To improve your company’s CTR, make sure to declutter your emails and add a clear call to action link.

 And finally, your conversion rate.
 This is measured by the number of visitors that perform the desired action, whether you want them to make a purchase, register for an event or visit your website.
 The success of your campaign’s conversion rate is based on your call to action link.
 At the end of 2014, the US retail conversion rate was between 1-4% depending on the device.

 Conversions are the piece of your email campaign that can directly affect your bottom line, so it is an important one to watch.
-Many successful companies take their highest performing campaigns and replicate them, trying to maintain high conversion rates.
-One tip to increase your conversion rate goes back to the clear call to action link that limits the clicks necessary to complete the transaction.
+Many successful companies take their highest-performing campaigns and replicate them, trying to maintain high conversion rates.
+One tip to increasing your conversion rate goes back to the clear call to action link that limits the clicks necessary to complete the transaction.
 It is basic Sales 101 – break down the barriers to completing a transaction/conversion.

 Keeping customers on your email list is important, so again, make sure that you are sending valuable content with a relevant message and providing a solid call to action link.
 Send your message in a timely manner to email subscribers who want to hear from you.
 And avoid sending too many emails.
 Your consumers will appreciate the value you bring and frequent your brand based on loyalty and trust.